 Our stay in the town of Field – in Yoho National Park

 What’s nice about staying in Field, (which is a ½ hour drive from Lake Louise) is that it’s away from the crowds.
-In the past 5 years or so, the Banff/Lake Louise areas have become inundated with tourists, mainly because of Instagram and Pinterest.
+In the past several years, the Banff/Lake Louise areas have become inundated with tourists, mainly because of Instagram and Pinterest.

 A stroll in the rain around Emerald Lake

 A few people were out in canoes, but the weather was starting to become threatening.
-It thundered and there were several lightning strikes while we walked the perimeter.
+While we were there it thundered and there were several lightning strikes as we walked the perimeter.
 I began to wonder if we were being idiotic and was a little worried we’d be struck by lightning.

-The deep azure color of the water is caused by powdered limestone that washes into the lake bed when the snow melts, usually in July.
+The vibrant color of the water is caused by powdered limestone that washes into the lake bed when the snow melts, usually in July.
 There’s a small window to enjoy these spectacular wonders as it can snow again as early as late August or September.